tal-gerbi/cs-for-leetcode-interviews/README.md

 In the `algorithms/` directory there are implementations for some of the more complex algorithms from the Bachelor's degree (most of them are graph-related).

 In the `data_structures/` there are various implementations for some useful data structures, including: Binary Trees, Binary Heaps, Graphs, Hashmaps, Linked Lists, Queues, Stacks and Tries.
-Some of them are used by certain solutions of `problems/` or by certain implementations of `algorithms/`.
+Some of them are used by certain solutions to `problems/` or by certain implementations of
+`algorithms/`.

 In the `tests/` directory there are some utils used for testing solutions of various problems.
 These utils, too, are categorized by the underlying data structure.

-In the `theory/` directory there are summaries of the relevant theory for each data strucutre.
+In the `theory/` directory there are summaries of the relevant theory for each data structure.

 The inner organization of problem solutions